 Where someone falls on the spectrum can reveal some clues about why certain salespeople consistently outperform all the others, even when all other factors are equal.
-Many people fail in sales not because of an inferior product or an ineffective pitch but because they view selling as something you do to people rather than for them.
+Many people fail in sales not because of an inferior product or an ineffective pitch.
+They fail rather because they view selling as something you do to people rather than for them.
 And this view is often reinforced by the focus of the conversations salespeople’s managers have with them: Produce.
 Hit the numbers.
 Make the calls.
 Drive profitability.

 In other words, their managers focus on the survival end of the spectrum.
 Make your quota and you’ll keep your job.

-Obviously, a profitable enterprise requires salespeople who meet their quotas, but a team that focuses on filling people’s needs and providing value to customers as their primary purpose will achieve much higher sales than those who are solely intent on maintaining their jobs.
+Obviously, a profitable enterprise requires salespeople who meet their quotas.
+But a team that focuses on filling people’s needs and providing value to customers as their primary sales purpose will achieve much higher sales than those who are solely intent on maintaining their jobs.

 The Secret to Helping Your Team Discover a Powerful Purpose